-6. For a Beamage-4M-FOCUS, enter the Pixel Multiplication Factor (PMF) at the bottom of the Settings tab.
+For a Beamage-4M-FOCUS, enter the Pixel Multiplication Factor (PMF) at the bottom of the Settings tab.
 You must enter the PMF for every computer on which the Beamage-4M-FOCUS is used.

-- 7. Press Start Capture.

-- 8. Let the Auto Exposure algorithm find the correct exposure time.
+Pixel Multiplication Factor Enter your Pixel Multiplication Factor (PMF): 1.886 Camera Lens Calibration Potault value is 1.
+Change the value only if you have a magnifying lens in your setup.
+7. Press Start Capture.
+Let the Auto Exposure algorithm find the correct exposure time.
 This should take a few seconds.
 If the exposure time is 200 ms and your beam is underexposed, you need to remove some attenuation.
 If the exposure time is 0.06 ms and the beam is saturated, you need to add attenuation.

-- 9. Remove the background radiation:

-- a) Click on Subtract Background.

-- b) A message box will appear.
-Once this message appears, block your laser beam and click $\mathbf{OK}$

-- c) Once the "Please wait" message disappears, you can unblock your laser beam.

-- 10. The measurements appear in the Home tab on the right-hand side.

-- 11. You may choose one of the following display modes from the Display Panel:

-- a.
-3D Display;

-- b. 🎾 2D Display;

-- c.
-Crosshair Display;
+9. Remove the background radiation: a) Click on Subtract Background. b) A message box will appear.
+Once this message appears, block your laser beam and click OK c) Once the "Please wait" message disappears, you can unblock your laser beam.
+10. The measurements appear in the Home tab on the right-hand side.
+11. You may choose one of the following display modes from the Display Panel : a. a 3D Display; b.
+2D Display; c.
+Crosshair Display; d.

-- d.
 Beam tracking Display.